Jane's Recipes

 Moroccan Spiced Beef Short Ribs

 The spices on these short ribs are what set it apart from other blander versions.
-Great on a cold night with a glass of syrah, this meaty dish will please family and friends.
+Great on a cold night with a glass of Mourvedre, this meaty dish will please family and friends.
 For best results, pre season the meat the night before cooking.
+Oven-roasting makes the meat very tender.
+I have also made this with boneless chuck instead of short ribs, which is equally as good.
+Cut the beef into pieces about 2" x 3".
+Check the meat after about 2 hours for tenderness.

 Porcini Mushroom Braised Pork Loin Chops (Or Chicken)